signl4/signl4-schedule-import/README.md

 You can create the API key in your SIGNL4 web portal under Teams -> Developer.

+The command line execution returns result information about success or failure from the API call.

 ## CSV File

 The .csv file has the following format: